 The Data Entry, Legal Assistance & Records Department manages the paralegal staff who provide direct trial preparation and case management support to prosecutors.
 Also under the supervision of this department is the Records Room which is the custodian of files, evidence and general archives.
 Records Room staff are responsible for managing correspondence to and from internal court departments and external agencies.
 These documents may include court calendars, detainers, notices of cases not presented to the Grand Jury or “no billed,” warrants and other paperwork.
 The Records Room is also the first point-of-contact for citizens seeking information regarding the expungement of criminal records.

-The Graphic Design & Trial Technology Department plays an integral role in prosecution support.
-Staffers provide electronic and graphic support for trial presentations including PowerPoint, demonstrative boards, animation, video production and editing.
+The Graphics and Courtroom Presentations Department plays an integral role in prosecution support.
+This team provides graphic support for trial presentations including PowerPoint, demonstrative boards, animation, video/audio production and editing.
 The department also supports the Administrative Division with various needs including publication design and layout along with visuals for special projects, meetings and conferences.

 The Information Technology Department is primarily responsible for supporting the Office’s internal computer network and responding to user needs.
 The department is also tasked with managing the security of electronic data.
 In addition, IT staff assist personnel with data collection and maintenance related to conviction rates, dispositions, victim assistance and other project-specific information.
 Recently, the IT Department began working with a joint technology task force to implement an integrated case management system for criminal justice data in Fulton County which is expected to be fully operational by 2013.

 Planning and Development